backend-development/backend-development-textbook/source/testing.md

 end
 ```

 Now the test should pass.
 Verify this by actually running the test!

-Now, if you noticed, we first wrote a test which fails for a desired
+We first wrote a test which fails for a desired
 functionality, then we wrote some code which adds the functionality and finally
 we ensured that our test passes.
 This approach to software development is
 referred to as
 [_Test-Driven Development_ (TDD)](http://c2.com/cgi/wiki?TestDrivenDevelopment).

-#### What an error looks like
+#### What an error in you test looks like

+An error is different from a failing test.
+An error
+is a problem in your test code, not your application code.
 To see how an error gets reported, here's a test containing an error:

 ```ruby